What is Twilio Flex?

-Twilio Flex is a cloud-based contact center that is built on top of Twilio’s cloud communications platform.
-It enables you to create the exact omnichannel contact center experience that you want for your customers, agents, and supervisors.
-You can customize the call flow, routing, queue assignment, pre-agent experience, agents’ skills and capacities, UI layout, and more.
-Flex consists of a set of backend services that are hosted on Twilio’s cloud, and a React-based frontend that can be hosted on your own infrastructure or integrated with your own applications.
+Twilio Flex is a digital engagement center for Sales and Service that provides a single user interface and native channels to manage personalized, omnichannel customer experiences.
+It enables you to deploy the exact customer experience your business needs by simplifying the orchestration of data, channels, and integrations in a single pane of glass.
+You can customize every layer of your deployment including the call flow, routing, queue assignment, pre-agent experience, agents’ skills and capacities, UI layout, and more.
+Flex consists of a set of backend services that are hosted on Twilio’s cloud, and a React-based frontend that can be hosted on your own infrastructure and used to augment existing on-premise technology with cloud-based functionality.

 The fastest way to try out Flex is to create a new project from the Twilio Console and access Flex at